ozlemtuncel/pols8810_spring2023/index.md

 **Suggestions for week 6 materials**
 - If you want to learn more about dot-and-whisker plots, [see here](https://felixhaass.github.io/dataviz_ggplot2/session4.html).
-- Further, explanation of linearity in parameters.
-[See here](https://mgkim.blog/2017/06/19/linearity-in-parameters/)
+- Further, explanation of linearity in parameters, [see here](https://mgkim.blog/2017/06/19/linearity-in-parameters/)
-- If you are curious about visual guide to spherical disturbances, [see here](https://kaomorphism.com/socraticregression/ols.html)
+- I prefer to visualize OLS using 3-dimensional space.
+So, this is a great source for that.
+[See here](https://kaomorphism.com/socraticregression/space.html)
 - Read Gelman (2008) for standardizing by 2sd - [see here](http://www.stat.columbia.edu/~gelman/research/unpublished/standardizing.pdf)

 ## Week 7